-CONDITIONS FOR THE AWARD OF THE DEGREE OF MASTER OF BUSINESS ADMINISTRATION\
+CONDITIONS FOR THE AWARD OF THE DEGREE OF MASTER OF BUSINESS ADMINISTRATION

 - 1. An application to register as a candidate for the degree of Master of Business Administration shall be made on the prescribed form, which shall be lodged with the Registrar by the thirty-first day of August of the year preceding that year in which the candidate desires to commence the course. - 2.
-An applicant for registration for the degree of Master of Business Administration- - (i) shall have been admitted to a degree in the University of New South Wales or other approved university; - (ii) may be required if deemed necessary by the Faculty of Commerce (hereinafter referred to as the "Faculty") to complete such preliminary courses at a requisite standard at the University of New South Wales or other approved university as from time to time may be approved by the Faculty on the recommendation of the Graduate School of Business: - (iii) shall have satisfied the Faculty that he is fitted to undertake postgraduate study in business administration. - 3.
+An applicant for registration for the degree of Master of Business Administration- - (i) shall have been admitted to a degree in the University of New South Wales or other approved university; - (ii) may be required if deemed necessary by the Faculty of Commerce (hereinafter referred to as the "Faculty") to complete such preliminary courses at a requisite standard at the University of New South Wales or other approved university as from time to time may be approved by the Faculty on the recommendation of the Graduate School of Business; - (iii) shall have satisfied the Faculty that he is fitted to undertake postgraduate study in business administration. - 3.
 In special circumstances a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Faculty on the recommendation of its Higher Degree Committee. - 4.
 Notwithstanding any other provision of these conditions, the Faculty may require an applicant to demonstrate his fitness for registration by carrying out such work and passing such examinations as the Faculty may determine. - 5.
 An approved applicant shall pay such fees as may be determined from time to time by the Council.† - 6.
-To qualify for the degree a candidate shall- - (i) undertake the formal course of study which, if undertaken on a full-time basis, shall normally be completed within two years, or if undertaken on a part-time basis, shall normally be completed within three years;
+To qualify for the degree a candidate shall- - (i) undertake the formal course of study which, if undertaken on a full-time basis, shall normally be completed within two years, or if undertaken on a part-time basis, shall normally be completed within three years; - (ii) in any case in which the Faculty is satisfied that the candidate has completed a course of studies substantially equivalent to any subject or subjects in the Master of Business Administration programme, undertake alternative studies as approved by the Chairman of the Graduate School of Business;